 In 2007, construction of an underground exploration ramp was commenced at the Windfall Property by a previous operator, which attained a vertical depth of approximately 110 metres and length of approximately 1.2 kilometres, with an additional 230 metres of exploration drifts.
 The exploration ramp was terminated by the previous operator prior to completion of the bulk sample collection and was flooded with water.
 All permits required to dewater the ramp and proceed with collection of a bulk sample from Zone 27 and Caribou were granted to Osisko in 2017 and dewatering of the ramp was completed.
 Following exploration ramp rehabilitation, advancement continued at a rate of approximately 150 metres per month towards the mineralized zones.
-During the three-month period ended March 31, 2019, the exploration ramp was advanced by 475 metres.
+During the six-month period ended June 30, 2019, the exploration ramp was advanced by 1,189 metres.
 In 2018, all permits required to obtain two additional bulk samples were requested and received.
 The first bulk sample took place in Zone 27 in 2018 and was finished in first quarter of 2019.
-The ore has been transferred to the mill site near Timmins, Ontario, where it is expected to be processed during the second quarter of 2019.
-The second bulk sample in the Lynx zone is expected to commence in second quarter of 2019.
+The ore has been transferred to the mill site near Timmins, Ontario, where it was processed during the second quarter of 2019.
+Mining of the second bulk sample area in the Lynx zone will commence in the fall of 2019.
 Underground work includes bulk sampling (for metallurgical testing and grade confirmation), underground mapping and underground exploration drilling.